helboukkouri/character-bert/README.md

 This is the repository of the paper "[CharacterBERT: Reconciling ELMo and BERT for Word-LevelOpen-Vocabulary Representations From Characters][paper]" that is soon to appear at COLING 2020.

+> 2021-02-25: Code for pre-training BERT and CharacterBERT is now available [here](https://github.com/helboukkouri/character-bert-pretraining)!

 ## Table of contents

 - [Paper summary](#paper-summary)